What is BMW Neue Klasse?

 The BMW iX3 50 xDrive is the electric alternative to fuel burning SUV’s like the X3 or Mercedes GLC or Audi Q5 and in size is between the smaller BMW X1 and the larger X5.
 The iX3 is a little longer but lower than the BMW X3 fuel burning cars but has way more rear space.

-The new Eucalyptus colour renders were removed from BMW configurator some time ago.
+The new Eucalyptus colour renders below were removed from BMW configurator some time ago.
 As you can see below the actual colour is quite different although luckily I still like it.

 Highlights